scottyab/rootbeer/README.md

 **Native checks**

-Native checks are often harder to cloak/trick so here we call through to our native root checker to run some of it's own checks.
+We call through to our native root checker to run some of it's own checks.
+Native checks are typically harder to cloak, so some root cloak apps just block the loading of native libraries that contain certain key words.

 * checkForSuBinary